bvn-architecture/styleguide/_includes/graphical-elements/good-examples.markdown

-##EXAMPLES OF USAGE OF THE GRAPHIC ELEMENTS
+##Examples of usage of the graphic elements
-Always show the graphic elements in full.
-Try to maximise the size of the element on the page.
+always Show The Graphic Elements In Full.
+Try To Maximise The Size Of The Element On The Page.